DILCISBoard/CITS-SIARD/index.md

 	<tr>
 		<td>SIARD_19 </td>
 		<td> </td>
-		<td>The file name of the SIARD file representati ons/[RepresentationName]/data/[databaseName].siard <b>MAY</b> be the short database identifier of the database as specified in the &lt;dbname&gt; element of the metadata.xml file in the SIARD file but it is not recommended.</td>
+		<td>The file name of the SIARD file representations/[RepresentationName]/data/[databaseName].siard <b>MAY</b> be the short database identifier of the database as specified in the &lt;dbname&gt; element of the metadata.xml file in the SIARD file but it is not recommended.</td>
 		<td>MAY </td>
 	</tr>
 </tbody>